I love providing useful every day tips that help make people's lives better, easier, and more affordable.

 A bathtub stopper is a device that essentially seals water in the bathtub and prevents it from draining.
-There are a few kinds of of different bathtub stoppers available; each of them serve the same purpose even though they may look slightly different, or be made of different material.
+There are a variety of different bathtub stoppers available, each of which serves the same purpose even though they may look slightly different or are made of a different material.

-Bathtub drain stoppers generally function quite well for many years.
-However, over time they may become clogged or may not seal or function as well as they used to.
-If you are experiencing problems with your bathtub stopper then you might be able to fix the problem yourself instead of calling out a plumber and paying an expensive service fee.
+Bathtub drain stoppers generally perform well for many years.
+However, over time, they may become clogged or may not seal or function as well as they used to.
+If you are experiencing problems with your bathtub stopper, then you might be able to fix the problem yourself instead of calling out a plumber.
+You will also not have to pay an expensive service fee.